MrSawHtunAung/3-digit-7-segment-with-PIC16f677/README.md

 # 3-digit-7-segment-with-PIC16f677 with CCS(PCWHD) compiler
-Here is the sample code for interfactin 3 digits 7 segments display.
+Here is the sample code for interfacing 3 digits 7 segments display.

 Connect C0 to C6 to the segment A to G.